Gymnastics For Newbies: How To Begin Your Gymnastics Adventure

 Staying Safe in the Gym

 Safety should always be a top priority when participating in gymnastics.
 Whether you're a beginner or an experienced gymnast, following safety guidelines will help prevent injuries and ensure a positive training experience.
-Here are some important safety tips to keep in mind:
+Here are some important safety to keep in mind:

 Always warm up and stretch before training